cloud-commander/band-of-bakers/docs/DEPLOYMENT.md

 If the health check fails after deployment:

 1. The script will prompt for rollback (interactive mode).
-2. Check Cloudflare Pages logs for runtime errors.
+2. Check Cloudflare Workers logs for runtime errors.
 3. Verify environment variables and secrets.

 ### Backup Corrupted